Verint Systems (NASDAQ:VRNT) Updates FY 2022 Earnings Guidance

 Verint Systems (NASDAQ:VRNT) updated its FY 2022 earnings guidance on Wednesday.
 The company provided earnings per share guidance of $2.230-2.230 for the period, compared to the Thomson Reuters consensus earnings per share estimate of $2.190.
 The company issued revenue guidance of $842.80 million-877.20 million, compared to the consensus revenue estimate of $861.68 million.

-In other news, CEO Dan Bodner sold 62,071 shares of the company’s stock in a transaction that occurred on Wednesday, April 7th.
-The stock was sold at an average price of $46.36, for a total transaction of $2,877,611.56.
-The sale was disclosed in a legal filing with the SEC, which is accessible through this link.
-Also, Director Richard N. Nottenburg sold 2,517 shares of the stock in a transaction that occurred on Friday, April 9th.
-The shares were sold at an average price of $45.91, for a total value of $115,555.47.
-Following the completion of the sale, the director now directly owns 5,109 shares of the company’s stock, valued at approximately $234,554.19.
+In related news, CEO Dan Bodner sold 62,071 shares of the stock in a transaction dated Wednesday, April 7th.
+The shares were sold at an average price of $46.36, for a total transaction of $2,877,611.56.
+The transaction was disclosed in a document filed with the Securities & Exchange Commission, which is accessible through this hyperlink.
+Also, Director Richard N. Nottenburg sold 3,500 shares of the firm’s stock in a transaction dated Tuesday, June 15th.
+The stock was sold at an average price of $46.26, for a total transaction of $161,910.00.
+Following the sale, the director now owns 7,754 shares of the company’s stock, valued at approximately $358,700.04.
 The disclosure for this sale can be found here.
-Insiders sold a total of 208,068 shares of company stock valued at $9,602,559 in the last 90 days.
-1.90% of the stock is owned by corporate insiders.
+Insiders have sold 208,068 shares of company stock worth $9,602,559 over the last three months.
+1.90% of the stock is owned by insiders.

 Verint Systems Company Profile